simpleiot/simpleiot/README.md

 ## Example 1 (build from source)

-This example (only tested on Linux) shows how to run the server and send data to
+This example (only tested on Linux and MacOS) shows how to run the server and send data to it:
-it:

-- install Go v1.14 (newer versions will likely work) and node/npm
+- install Go v1.14 (newer versions will likely work) and node/npm (tested with v12 and v14)
 - git clone https://github.com/simpleiot/simpleiot.git
 - `cd simpleiot`
-- `. envsetup.sh`
+- `. envsetup.sh` (note space is required between `.` and `envsetup.sh`.
+Another
+  way to type this is `source envsetup.sh`.
+This command populates your terminal sessions with all the functions defined in `envsetup.sh`.)
 - `siot_setup`
 - `siot_build`
 - in one terminal, start server: `./siot`